POWERHOUSE ENERGY GROUP PLC - DMG Development Option Agreement with Peel

 Peel not only bring their land bank as potential DMG plant sites, but also their experience of working within communities and with other businesses working with end customers' sites and acquiring new sites for DMG units.

 PowerHouse will, if Peel exercises the option, receive £500,000 as a one-off fee for granting Peel exclusive rights to develop the DMG Technology in the UK.
-On an ongoing basis, PowerHouse will then be entitled to a licence fee of approximately £500,000 for each DMG plant that Peel develops, which will become payable when a unit becomes operational.
+On an ongoing basis, PowerHouse will then be entitled to an annual licence fee of approximately £500,000 for each DMG plant that Peel develops, which will become payable annually when each unit becomes operational.
 PowerHouse may also earn additional fees from technical engineering services and maintenance contracts associated with each project if contracted by Peel to do so.

 PowerHouse intends to negotitate similar exclusivity arrangements with development partners on a country-by-country basis as part of its strategy to enable rollout of its DMG technology in the most effective and speedy manner in each region.